Lesson Plans and

 Novel Ideas: The Hunger Games Lesson Plan

 Lesson ideas from Bright Hub for teaching about Suzanne Collins' hit book.
-See also The Hunger Games Trilogy Discussion Guide, Teaching The Hunger Games: Guide to Catching Fire, The Hunger Games Resources and The Odds Ever in Your Favor: Ideas and Resources for Teaching The Hunger Games.
+See also The Hunger Games Trilogy Discussion Guide, Teaching The Hunger Games: Guide to Catching Fire, and The Odds Ever in Your Favor: Ideas and Resources for Teaching The Hunger Games.

 Introducing The Hunger Games

 An excellent 9th-grade lesson plan submitted by one of the students in my Educational Psychology class.

 A biography and links to lesson ideas for The Chocolate War and other works.
 See also Do I Dare Disturb the Universe?
 Fight the Good Fight: Effectively Teach the Chocolate War with This Cross-Discipline Lesson Plan, and Novel Guide: The Chocolate War.

 An extensive high school unit on this novel by Stephen Crane.

 A lesson plan using The Red Badge of Courage developed as an example of confluent/holistic education.
 See also Red Badge of Courage: A New Kind of Realism.

 Children of the River

 A summary and discussion questions for Linda Crew's novel.

 Lesson plans and other resources for teaching about Ms. Cushman's novels.